 If you have been a reader of my musings, or a follower on social media, you may be questioning my apparent decision to leave religion behind.
 "But Hendel," you may say, "you were such a strong believer!
 I really looked up to you as a bulwark of scriptual knowledge and wisdom!"
 Well, maybe you wouldn't say that, but regardless, I feel I must at least address this change.
 In fact, I have been addressing this trajectory of my life for a while.
 Back when I was part of a God-fearing congregation I was questioned heavily about my fascination with Star Wars, Jedi philosophy, and the practice of yoga - all of which have given me much pleasure, by the way.
 In my mind, I saw no interference or contradiction between the faith I was walking at the time and those philosophies that may appear to have had roots in Far Eastern philosophy.
 Mindfulness and Buddhism are not religions, I said, because there was no deity to which to give worship.
 For me, it was that simple.
-Quickly jumping to the end of the story - I am no longer in that, or any other, congregation due to, in part, for the lack of respect and regard for the actual scriptures and doctrines of love and compassion commanded (demanded) by the Torah and Apostolic Scriptures (aka the Bible), not to mention the complete and utter lack of respect and compassion for me and my family as a member of that community.
+Quickly jumping to the end of the story - I am no longer in that, or any other, congregation due to, in part, the lack of respect and regard for the actual scriptures and doctrines of love and compassion commanded (demanded) by the Torah and Apostolic Scriptures (aka the Bible), not to mention the complete and utter lack of respect and compassion for me and my family as a member of that community.

-As I have continued since that time, I have studied and read much about religion - different strands and reforms of Christianity and Judaism, the history of various religions both here and abroad, and the social implications, influences, and impacts of the what is sometimes referred to as the Judeo-Christian traditions.
+Since that time, I have studied and read much about religion - different strands and reforms of Christianity and Judaism, the history of various religions both here and abroad, and the social implications, influences, and impacts of the what is sometimes referred to as the Judeo-Christian traditions.
 I have found myself gravitating steadily toward Far Eastern philosophies more and more as I have become increasingly dissatisfied and disheartened by the knowledge I have gained.
 (Note: this does not mean that I disrespect, in any way, anyone who currently or in the past claims Jewish or Christian faith as their own.)
 I fruitlessly wish that I could have had more information about the faith traditions I was saying 'yes' to prior to that decision; however, my personal religious experiences have been nothing but a benefit during my studies in religion as an academic.
 I have have to affirm that, for me, the study of mindfulness, with its roots in Buddhism, has brought me much peace, joy, happiness, and a path to continued growth and freedom (that was not found in any other flavor of religion).
-So much so that I am hopeful to be accepted for post-graduate work in a Mindfulness Training masters program.
+So much so that I am hopeful to be accepted for post-graduate work in a Mindfulness Studies masters program.

 That was a very long lead-in to what I truly wanted to share, which ironically, isn't even my own creation.
 It does, however, echo the very logic and argument in defense of mindfulness practice that I have given multiple times to various curious souls who have expressed concern for my eternal soul and salvation.
 I would like to share with you an excerpt from a little book written by Gerry Stribling entitled Buddhism for Dudes; A Jarhead's Field Guide to Mindfulness (published by Wisdom Publishing, 2015).
 This small tome with a snarky name is a quick and entertaining read, and I recommend it.
 Read the following and I trust you will make your own determination.